TypesettingTools/Perspective/README.md

 Because doing it by hand can be bothersome and because humans are frequently bad at this.

 ## How
-0. Get python2, (python3 works if you replace "xrange" with "range")
+0. Get python3 or python2
 1. Draw a tetragon that used to be a rectangle with Aegisub's clipping tool or get coordinates of four points otherwise.
 Points must be listed in clockwise order starting from top-left (relative to plane before rotation).
 2. Get approximate \pos coordinates of your sign (or multiple coordinates for multiple signs) if you want to avoid using \org tag and try to guess width/height ratio of a unrotated rectangle (ratio of top and left sides of tetragon are used by default)
 3. Call with coordinates of tetragon, optionally provide it with origin, width/height ratio and scaling factor (e.g. 0.66 if you have coordinates from 1920x1080 picture and want to typeset on 1280x720 picture).
 All arguments should be whatever-separated list of decimals, e.g. "{\clip(m 488 60 l 982, 360.7 990 1014 464 990)" or "\org(122.5,33);\org(422,133)"